springernature/vpat/nature.md

 </ul>
 <em>Revised Section 508 - does not apply</em>
 </td>
-<td>Supports</td>
+<td>Partially Supports</td>
 <td>Additional content that becomes visible on hover is rare in this product.
 <br><br>
-Magazine (not journal) articles include a tooltip on hovering over an author byline that does not meet this criterion.
-The tooltip displays non-vital information and access to it is not necessary to operate the "show more" functionality, which is mouse and keyboard activated.
+Magazine (not journal) articles include a “Show author information” tooltip on hovering over an author byline that does not meet this criterion.
+The tooltip displays non-vital information and access to it is not necessary to operate the “show more” functionality, which is mouse and keyboard activated.
 <br><br>
 Additional content that becomes visible on focus is not used in this product.
 <br><br>